-Canada and Malaysia have a long history of close and friendly bilateral relations that encompass a full range of political, economic, trade, social, and cultural relations.
+Canada and Malaysia have a long history of close and friendly bilateral relations, reinforced by an increasingly sophisticated range of political, economic, trade, and social cooperation.

-Canada was one of the first countries to recognize Malaysia's independence and establish diplomatic relations with the newly-independent Federation of Malaya in 1957, and was represented at the celebrations marking the formation of Malaysia in 1963.
+Canada was one of the first countries to establish diplomatic relations with the newly-independent Federation of Malaya in 1957, and was represented at the celebrations marking the formation of Malaysia in 1963.
 In Malaysia, Canada is represented by the High Commission of Canada in Kuala Lumpur, and by a consulate headed by an honorary consul in Penang.
-Malaysia is represented in Canada by a high commission in Ottawa, a trade office in Toronto and a consulate in Vancouver.
+Malaysia is represented in Canada by a High Commission in Ottawa, a trade office in Toronto and a consulate in Vancouver.

-People-to-people links between Canada and Malaysia are an important facet of the bilateral relationship.
-These links have been strengthened by recent high level visits such as that of Prime Minister Stephen Harper who visited Kuala Lumpur in October 2013.
+The bilateral relationship has been strengthened by recent high level visits such as that of Prime Minister Stephen Harper who visited Kuala Lumpur in October 2013.
 He was accompanied by Minister of Foreign Affairs John Baird, Parliamentary Secretaries Deepak Obhrai and Andrew Saxton, Senator Thanh Hai Ngo, and a delegation of Canadian business executives.
-Governor General David Johnston in November 2011, which was his first State Visit abroad and the first visit by a Canadian Governor General to Malaysia.
-In addition, Minister of International Trade Ed Fast visited Malaysia in February 2012 and the Yang di-Pertuan Agong (King) of Malaysia visited Canada in September 2010.
+Governor General David Johnston also visited Malaysia in his first State Visit abroad in November 2011, marking also the first visit by a Canadian Governor General to Malaysia.
+Previously, Minister of International Trade Ed Fast had visited Malaysia in February 2012.
+The Yang di-Pertuan Agong (King) of Malaysia visited Canada in September 2010.

-Education and tourism also play key roles in fostering people-to-people ties.
+Education and tourism play important roles in promoting people-to-people ties.
 A number of Canadian universities maintain exchange and study programs with Malaysia.
-It is estimated that close to 80,000 Malaysians have studied in Canada since the 1950s.
+It is estimated that more than 80,000 Malaysians have studied in Canada since the 1950s.
 According to Citizenship and Immigration Canada, in 2013, there were 1,520 Malaysian students studying in Canada.
 Some 89,000 Canadians visited Malaysia in 2013, and, in the 2006 census, just over 12,000 Canadians claimed Malaysian origins while an estimated 3,000-4,000 Canadians live in Malaysia.

 Canada and Malaysia enjoy an expanding defence and security relationship, highlighted by the signing of a Memorandum of Understanding on security cooperation in October 2013.
-Canada is providing ongoing support for capacity-building initiatives related to counter-terrorism, security and defence.
+Canada is providing ongoing support for capacity-building initiatives related to counter-terrorism, anti-crime, security and defence.
 Through these programs, Canada has trained nearly 1000 Malaysian first responders to safely respond to terrorist attacks and has contributed equipment to Malaysian security partners, including two rigid hull fender boats which were delivered to the Malaysian Maritime Enforcement Agency in June, 2014.